 The city of Swansea is situated on the south coastline of Wales.
 It is the second largest city in Wales with a population of around 314,000 residents and it is approximately 187 miles from London.
 The nearest airport to Swansea in Cardiff Airport.

 It is a city with a rich heritage and has several ongoing developments that have been invested in which will undoubtedly attract more visitors and business opportunities.
-Earlier in the year, Swansea was approved for a huge budget ~their biggest to date~ which will be invested in key services within the city.
+Last year, Swansea was approved for a huge budget ~their biggest to date~ which is set to be invested in key services within the city.

 Swansea University, which is over a century old, is renowned for its research excellence and also its reputation of fine teaching standards.
-This year, in 2022, the university has seen the largest ranking improvement in the whole of Wales so little wonder that it remains popular with students from all around the world especially as it is located on the stunning waterfront.
+Last year, in 2022, the university saw the largest ranking improvement in the whole of Wales so little wonder that it remains popular with students from all around the world especially as it is located on the stunning waterfront.

 There is much to explore in this vibrant and desirable city.
 The National Waterfront Museum is an extremely interesting architectural masterpiece show piecing